Political polarization: The public

 In democracies and other representative governments, citizens vote for the political actors who will represent them.
 Some scholars argue that political polarization reflects the public's ideology and voting preferences.
 Dixit and Weibull (2007) claim that political polarization is a natural and regular phenomenon.
 Party loyalism is a strong element of voters' thinking.
 Individuals who have higher political knowledge will not be influenced by anything a politician says.
 The polarization is merely a reflection of the party that the voter belongs to, and whichever direction it moves in.
 They argue that there is a link between public differences in ideology and the polarization of representatives, but that an increase in preference differences is usually temporary and ultimately results in compromise.
 Fernbach, Rogers, Fox and Sloman (2013) argue that it is a result of people having an exaggerated faith in their understanding of complex issues.
 Asking people to explain their policy preferences in detail typically resulted in more moderate views.
 Simply asking them to list the reasons for their preferences did not result in any such moderation.

-Studies undertaken in the U.S. (2019) and the UK (2022) have found that political polarisation is generally less acute among the public than is portrayed in the media.
+Studies undertaken in the U.S. (2019) and the UK (2022) have found that political polarization is generally less acute among the public than is portrayed in the media.
+Moreover, non-nuanced reporting by the media about poll data and public opinions can even aggravate political polarization.

-Morris P. Fiorina (2006, 2008) posits the hypothesis that polarization is a phenomenon which does not hold for the public, and instead is formulated by commentators to draw further division in government.
+Morris Fiorina (2006, 2008) posits the hypothesis that polarization is a phenomenon which does not hold for the public, and instead is formulated by commentators to draw further division in government.
+Fiorina connects this phenomenon to what he describes as "party sorting", which is where political ideologies tend to associate with specific political parties (conservatives with the Republican Party and liberals with the Democratic party).
 Other studies indicate that cultural differences focusing on ideological movements and geographical polarization within the United States constituency is correlated with rises in overall political polarization between 1972 and 2004.